-Although we love the concept, software, convenience, and results of the DxO One, it’s relatively expensive, considering some of the restrictions, i.e. iOS only.
+Although we love the concept, software, convenience, and results of the DxO One, it is expensive.
+It is also restricted to iOS only, at least for now.
 For the same price, you can get the original RX100 with a 3x Zeiss optical zoom lens and even greater camera controls, or a Canon PowerShot G9 X with a 1-inch sensor and built-in Wi-Fi.
-It’s also using an older Sony sensor that achieves video capture at 30p instead of 60p of newer versions.

-But if the money is worth the convenience of a highly capable camera that you can easily stash in a pocket, and that you can instantly share the high-quality photos to social media, it’s a great iPhone accessory.
-If you’re a photographer who wants a companion camera for sharing purposes, the DxO One is an attractive alternative to bulkier products, and DxO’s software and interface simply can’t be beat.
-But, like Sony’s QX-series and Olympus’ Air, it definitely falls into the niche category.
+But if you feel that the convenience is worth the cost for a highly capable camera that you can easily stash in a pocket, one with a great user interface and painless image sharing, than the DxO One is a great iPhone accessory.
+If you’re a photographer who wants a companion camera for sharing purposes, it is an attractive alternative to bulkier products, and DxO’s software and interface simply can’t be beat.
+However, it definitely falls into the niche category.